nexoraempire/nexoraempire/README.md

-# 👑 Foffe Lili Fideline
+# 👑 Nexora Empire

-Founder & CEO — **Nexora Empire**
+A software-first digital company
-Full-Stack Developer • Certified UI/UX Designer • Technopreneur • Woman in STEM
+Web • Apps • WordPress • UI/UX • AI Media • Ads • SEO & Brand Growth 🚀

 ### Powering the Future of Innovation.

 ---

-## 🚀 About Me
+## 🚀 About the Founder

 I am **Foffe Lili Fideline**, a **Full-Stack Developer with 5+ years of experience**, **Certified UI/UX Designer**, **Technopreneur**, and **Woman in STEM**.